Aeroluna/LunaCoopMod/README.md

 - Changed Infested Civilian portrait.
 - Added Infested Trooper model and portrait.

-Blizzard got lazy and only reused portraits for Stukov, this adds new ones!
+Blizzard got lazy and only reused portraits for Stukov, lets add new ones!

-- Fixed a bug where if an Infested Civilian has jumped using Anaerobic Enhancement, and an Infested Siege Tank tried to eat it, the Infested Civilian would die without healing or gaining a charge.
+- Fixed an issue where if an Infested Civilian has jumped using Anaerobic Enhancement, and an Infested Siege Tank tried to eat it, the Infested Civilian would die without healing or gaining a charge.
-- Fixed a bug where the icon of the button for Mech Attack Speed mastery was not colored.
+- Fixed an issue where the icon of the button for Mech Attack Speed mastery was not colored.
-- Fixed a bug where you could not queue multiple upgrades on the Infested Command Center.
+- Fixed an issue where you could not queue multiple upgrades on the Infested Command Center.

 yeah.
 The Siege Tank bug took way too long to figure out...